andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 The trains run every half hour and as luck would have it the next car leaves in 3 minutes.
 Typically this may cause a small degree of anxiety but we're in Scandinavia and the efficiency with which every transaction occurs is unrivaled.

-I click the Union Jack for English and a few taps later we have our entry vouchers.
-Once I saw the price I decided to purchase all vouchers for the group lest they see the cost and demur against the inclined railway adventure.
+I click the Union Jack for English and once I see the price I make a quick decision to purchase all vouchers for the group.
+I choose to act as benefactor out of magnanimity, but out of pure selfishness.
+The price of the ticket, while not expensive, falls in the grey area of "this seems cool I guess but I don't know if I want to pay that much."
+As a funicular-head in a group of non-fheads I decided to incur the cost of the group lest they demur against the inclined railway adventure.

 <figure class="figure container">
   <object type="image/svg+xml" data="/theme/images/traveler/2024-06_norway/01-bergen_funicular.svg" width="100%">